sherinnavas/commens-thread/README.md

 1. List All Comments Under A post
 2. Add new comment/reply
 3. Edit existing comment
-4. Create Support Tickets
-5. Delete the full comment and its replies
+4. Delete the full comment and its replies

 ## Steps To Run the Project